-As at 31 March 2023 the Commission had six Commissioners, including its Chair.
+For the year ending 31 March 2024 the Commission had on average six Commissioners, including a Chair.
 It is supported by a secretariat.
-The secretariat had on average six seconded staff, including myself, all seconded to the Commission from public sector bodies together with 0.58 Agency staff.
-I was appointed to the position of Secretary 1st July 2020.
+The secretariat had on average six seconded staff, all seconded to the Commission from public sector bodies together with 0.37 Agency staff.